 How to Tell if your Battery is Defective

 While most consumers are interested in preventing laptop battery fires, it can be difficult to determine if you have a defective battery before it explodes or catches fire.
-You should always pay attention to the temperature of your battery, and use caution handling hot batteries, as they can cause severe burns.
+You should always pay attention to the power of your battery, and use caution handling hot batteries, as they can overheat and cause severe burns.

 What To Do When a Battery Overheats

 If your laptop battery overheats, hisses or bulges, immediately move it away from flammable materials and place it on a non-combustible surface.
-If possible, remove the battery and put it outdoors to burn out.
+If possible, remove the battery and put it outdoors to overheat / explode.